Emurgo/ada-known-compromised-addresses/README.md

 ## Disclaimer

 This list is maintained on a best-effort basis.
 Inclusion in this list indicates a high likelihood of compromise.
-However, this is **not an exhaustive list** — additional affected addresses may exist that are not yet identified.
+However, this is **not an exhaustive list** — additional affected hashes may exist that are not yet identified.
 Always refer to official channels for the most up-to-date information and the full claims process.